Go-or-Grow Models in Biology: a Monster on a Leash: Biological background and previous mathematical models

 Considering models directly stated at the macroscopic level in terms of reaction--diffusion systems of equations for the two cell sub-populations, a first approach can be found in \cite{pham2012}.
 The described setting models a density-dependent go-or-grow mechanism, characterizing the development of spatio-temporal instabilities and traveling wave solutions.
 In the same context of density-dependent phenotypic changes, we must also account for the investigations collected in \cite{stepien2018,tursynkozha2023traveling,falco2024traveling}.
 Precisely, in \cite{stepien2018} the authors analyze the speed and shape of traveling wave solutions of a go-or-grow model for some specific expression of the phenotypic transition functions.
 They derive a closed form for the minimum wave speed and, adapting the method of Canosa \cite{canosa1973nonlinear}, obtain an approximation of the traveling wave solution.
 This study has been then extended in \cite{tursynkozha2023traveling} for slightly more general phenotypic transition functions.
 Recently, in \cite{falco2024traveling}, a formal analysis of the traveling wave solutions has been presented in comparison with the classical results of the well-known FKPP equation.
 However, this has been obtained with simplified assumptions on the transition parameters, comparable with considering constant rate functions.
-Besides these studies, which relate to a minimal go-or-grow model similar to \eqref{general-model}, it is worthy to mention some other works developed within the same biological context that, however, either account for small diffusion terms in the equation for the proliferative population \cite{burger2020reaction} or consider phenotypic transition rates depending on external signals \cite{alfonso2016one,saut2014,martinez2012hypoxic,stein2007mathematical,stein2018mathematical}.
+Besides these studies, which relate to a minimal go-or-grow model similar to \eqref{general-model}, it is worthy to mention some other works developed within the same biological context that, however, either account for small diffusion terms in the equation for the proliferative population \cite{burger2020reaction,pardo2016nonlinear} or consider phenotypic transition rates depending on external signals \cite{alfonso2016one,saut2014,martinez2012hypoxic,stein2007mathematical,stein2018mathematical,crossley2024phenotypic,ayuso2017glioblastoma}.
+Models that incorporate the microenvironment include \cite{crossley2024phenotypic} where the authors analyze a heterogeneous population comprising cells that can either move and degrade ECM or proliferate, including both nonlinear diffusion and an additional tactic term for the former, as well as the evolution of the ECM.
+They explore the impact of different switching mechanisms on the speed of the populations, including constant, ECM-dependent, and density-dependent switching rates.